-The maximum deviation depends on the product version selected, see also Accuracy of mass flow and density according to the order code [▶ 31].
+The maximum deviation depends on the product version selected, see also Accuracy of mass flow and density when combined.

 8.4.2 For gases

 In most applications, density at standard conditions is programmed into the transmitter and used to calculate the standard volume flow based on mass flow.